EdSheeranCoding/EdSheranCodeing_website/content/authors/admin/about.md

 ---
-title "About"
+title: Blog
 ---
-here are the things that are about
+this is my blog where I write about the things that I have learned or find interesting